-Dachshunds and miniature dachshunds are among the most popular breeds in the world.
-Because of their small size, Dachshunds are preferred especially by people that live in apartments as they don’t require much living space and adapt well to different types of living environments.
+Dachshunds and miniature dachshunds are the ideal size and have the right temperament for apartment living.
+Because of their small size, Dachshunds are preferred by people that live in apartments as they don’t require much living space and adapt well to different types of living environments.
 Dachshunds are just as comfortable in a house with a big yard as in a small apartment.

 Why are Dachshunds great apartment dogs?